pdjr-beatrice/beatrice-wheelhouse/README.md

 This project proposes a design which retains the aesthetic of the original wheelhouse and adopts much of its structural organisation.
-In particular, the proposed design retains the iroko plinth of the original wheelhouse as foundation for the new structure.

-The design supports the phased build of a replacement wheelhouse by specifying a roof that will integrate with the existing timber walls.
+In particular, the proposed design retains the iroko plinth of the original wheelhouse and supports a phased build of a replacement wheelhouse by specifying a roof that will integrate with the original timber structure.

 The design proposal is being developed as a 3D model in [Autodesk Fusion](https://www.autodesk.com/products/fusion-360/personal).